rspamd/rspamd/rmilter/configuration.md

 	+ Default: `true`

-## DKIM section
+## Dkim section

-Dkim can be used to sign messages by.
-Dkim support must be provided by opendkim library.
+DKIM can be used to sign messages by.
+DKIM support must be provided by OpenDKIM library.

 - `header_canon`: canonization of headers (`simple` or `relaxed`)
     + Default: `simple`